ETrakLogistics/api-docs-source/source/index.html.md

 URI Parameter | Description
 ------------- | -----------
-id            | The ID of the consignment you wish to retrieve. format        | The format of the label, possible values are `inline` or `base64`
+id            | The ID of the consignment whose label you wish to retrieve. format        | The format of the label, possible values are `inline` or `base64`

 ### Responses